 WEBINAR: A new approach to Weapon Management Systems for commercial military helicopters

-Or if you're already a Defence member, sign in below to download.
-Sign In to Watch Become a member to Watch
+Or, if you're already a Defence IQ member, sign in below to view.

 A light attack helicopter capability can be seen by many as a considerable expense, yet the requirement for this capability frequently remains critical.
 Recent operations in North Africa and the Middle East can testify to that fact.